telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-saleshub/home-page/kendo-saleshub-filtering-orders-server-side.md

 To make the supporting server-side filtering easier, the Kendo UI MVC extensions expose a few classes and functions which handle this approach.
 The extensions provide `DataSourceRequest`, `DataSourceResponse`, and `ToDataSourceResult` to help with the server-side filtering.

-The example below demonstrates part of the code in `Api/CustomerOrdersController.cs` that supports this behavior.
+The following example demonstrates part of the code in `Api/CustomerOrdersController.cs` that supports this behavior.

 ###### Example